Walking Dingle, Day 2

 Tralee to Camp (23km/15.5mi)

-At one point the rain was so bad that we couldn’t see & some locals in a VW bug stopped to ask if we needed a ride — they looked at us like we were crazy when I replied “no thanks, we paid to do this!”
+At one point the rain was so bad that we couldn’t see and someone in a VW bug stopped to ask if we needed a ride — they looked at us like we were crazy when I replied “no thanks, we paid to do this!”

 You may also like